qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Relief
 ------
-Creates a shaded relief map from digital elevation data.
+Creates a shaded relief layer from digital elevation data.
 You can specify manually all the relief color or you can let the algorithm choose automatically all the relief classes.

 .. figure:: /static/user_manual/processing_algs/qgis/relief.png
    :align: center

- Relief map
+   Relief layer

 Parameters
 ..........